Get started with Notification Hubs

 This topic shows you how to use Azure Notification Hubs to send push notifications to a Windows Phone 8 or Windows Phone 8.1 Silverlight application.
 If you are targeting Windows Phone 8.1 (non-Silverlight) then refer to the Windows Universal version.
 In this tutorial you create a blank Windows Phone 8 app that receives push notifications using the Microsoft Push Notification service (MPNS).
 When complete, you will be able to broadcast push notifications to all the devices running your app using your notification hub.

 Notification Hubs Windows Phone SDK does not support using WNS with Windows Phone 8.1 Silverlight apps.
-To use WNS (instead of MPNS) with Windows Phone 8.1 Silverlight apps, you have to set up your WNS credentials as shown in Get Started for Windows Universal.
-Then, you can register from the back-end as shown in the Notify Users tutorial, or use the Notification Hubs REST APIs.
+To use WNS (instead of MPNS) with Windows Phone 8.1 Silverlight apps, follow this sample Notification Hub - WP Silverlight tutorial which uses REST APIs

 Completing this tutorial is a prerequisite for all other notification hubs tutorials for Windows Phone 8 apps.